wp-plugins/cp-easy-form-builder/README.txt

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.2 =
+= 1.1.3 =
-* Compatible with latest WP versions
+* Compatible with the WordPress 4.2.1 version
-* Better interface and access to the plugin options
-* Captcha image works better in different server environments
-* Minor bug fixes
-* Fixed warning that appeared with PHP safe mode restrictions

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support